Lloret De Mar Travel Guide

 The busy fishing village of Cadaques draws plenty of visitors, but they do not come for the local beach, which is rather…

-The historic lakeside town of Banyoles, just north of Girona, is well known for hosting international rowing events,…
+Just north of Girona, the historic lakeside town of Banyoles is well known for hosting international rowing…